galeraga/3D-semantic-parsing/README.md

 #### S3DISDataset4Segmentation

 This is the dataset used for **semantic segmentation**.
 Since semantic segmentation needs every point in the cloud to be labeled, a new file is generated for every space/room with the suitable object labels.
 To do so, all files located in the `Annotations` folder are concatenated (along with the proper label) to create a single file per space/room with all the object points that belong to this space already labeled.
 This file is called `space_x_annotated.txt` (e.g., *office_1_annotated.txt*) and contains 7 cols (instead of 6): XYZRGB+*Object ID*.

 Since every `space_x_annotated.txt` might have millions of points, point clouds for rooms are "sliced" into smaller blocks (called *sliding windows*) to improve model training performance.
+The slicing is a pre-process carried out only once per defined sliding window settings.
+The slices will be saved as Pytorch files (\*.pt) inside the *sliding_windows* folder.

+So:

+- **Input data**: The room slices.

+- **Labels**: The label for the object data is directly extracted from the custom ground truth file *Object ID* col.
+-
 So the S3DISDataset4Segmentation will use the contents of the sliding windows folder to get both the **input data** and **labels**

 ### Sliding windows